 - Amazon “Skills” and Google “Action” – Leverage the use of smart home devices typically found in most homes.

-- Internet Radio – Although, not as popular as streaming music services; nonetheless, it’s still a place worth advertising.
+- Internet Radio – Although not as popular as streaming music services, it’s still a place worth advertising.

 How to make an audio advertisement?

 What makes an amazing audio advertisement?
 First, it starts with a fantastic script.
 Creating a script is not as difficult as you might imagine.
 You have to be engaging, memorable, and capable of making your audience take action.
-You also have to be to the point and clear since you have limited time to capture your audience.
-See, not difficult.
+You also have to get to the point and be clear since you have limited time to capture your audience.
+See?
+Not difficult.

 Here’s what to remember when creating your next audio advertisement:

 Your audience will be hearing your ad across multiple devices and in a variety of content.
 Think of where your listener might listen to your ad; in the car headed from work, at home through a Sonos speaker, or while taking a walk with earbuds in, are all potential places.
 Keep this in mind when writing your script.
 Also think of the many environments where your listener could be.
 The reason is you want to be personal in your message.
 Your ad more than likely will not be blasted over a loudspeaker but, instead, will be heard by the ears of one person.
 This tip leads to the next one.

 Keep your tone conversational